Better Leadership, Positive Peace and More Positive Cultures

 Leadership Trends: Lead The Disruption 2020

 The following blog is a republish of an article appearing in Forbes written by Maureen Metcalf.
-It is a companion to Trends podcast titled Leadership Trends: Lead the Disruption 2020.
+It is a companion to the Trends podcast titled Leadership Trends: Lead the Disruption 2020.

 To learn more about the 2020 Trends, click here.